 If there's an error on the payment apps side, then don't respond with an HTTP

-You must invoke the PaymentSessionResolve mutation after the buyer has successfully gone through the process of paying:

-id argument corresponds to the global identifer ( gid) of the payment:
+You must use the paymentSessionResolve mutation after the customer has successfully gone through the payment process.
+The id argument corresponds to the global identifer ( gid) of the payment:

 redirectUrl field is the URL to which the buyer is to be redirected by the Partner.